Homology of spaces of curves on blowups: Comparing algebraic maps and the semi-topological model

 The key difference between these two cases is that in the first there is no relationship between the ``formal Taylor expansion" of $s$ at $0$ and its actual values.
 In contrast, the second space is equivalent to the space of pairs consisting of an injective linear function $z \mapsto bz$ and a function $f: S^1 \to \bbC-0$ and a homotopy between them: via the map that takes $s$ to its Taylor coefficient at $0$ and its restriction to $S^1$ and the homotopy provided by its restriction to the unit disk.

-The situation does not significantly improve for $C$ compact.
+The situation does not improve when $C$ is compact.
 For instance, if $C = \bbP^1$ and $L = \cO(d)$ with $d$ large, the space of holomorphic sections with exactly one zero of order $1$ at $0 \in \bbP^1$ is empty whereas the relevant subspace of sections of the jet bundle is always non-empty. \end{remark}